Updated: the Dell Latitude 13 7000 joins our short list of the best laptops in the world.

 Better than the MacBook and at a fraction of the price

-The Asus ZenBook UX305 might look like a MacBook Air from every angle, but it's a better machine in almost every way.
-It's thinner, lighter and even more attractive in some ways with its purple tinged aluminum body.
-Plus, this machine also has a sharp display with good helping of storage space and a fanless design to keep things thin and silent.
-Most importantly, though, this whole great package comes at very affordable price.
+If you're looking for a bargain the Asus ZenBook UX305 might be more your speed.
+Though it looks like a MacBook from every angle, but it's a better machine in almost every way.
+It's thinner and even more attractive in some ways with its purple-tinged aluminum body.
+With a sharp display and hearty helping of storage space, it's better equipped than Apple's titular thin-and-light.
+Add in the fanless design and long battery life, and this machine is one hot ticket.
+Most importantly, though, you can get this great package at a very affordable price.

 Read the full review: Asus ZenBook UX305